 Do these covers portend a major shift or a “back to Black” as the face of Islam?
 To be honest, in a media landscape that tends to skew simplistic and sensational, it’s not likely.
 Nor should it be since there are many faces of Islam, including Black Muslims.
 Yet even if they don’t shift the tide, the circulation of images of Black Muslims in media culture is useful.
 While today’s “Black Muslim” cannot be reduced to a protest trope they are not depoliticized.
 Writer Carvell Wallace’s profile on Mahershala Ali depicts a man who knows the struggle continues and meets it with grace.
 This is, perhaps, the hallmark of the Black Muslim experience.
 Since they live at the intersection of multiple forms of historic and contemporary marginalization, Black Muslims continue to have a keen sense of what’s wrong, which can help keep all us Americans more honest.
 They also continue to have a hopeful vision of what’s possible, which can help us all do much better.
 Black Muslims have a lot to offer, but the question remains: is America ready yet?

 Su’ad Abdul Khabeer is a scholar-artist-activist who uses anthropology and performance to explore the intersections of race and popular culture.
-Su’ad is currently an assistant professor of anthropology and African American studies at Purdue University.
+Su’ad is currently an associate professor of American Culture and Arab and Muslim American Studies at the University of Michigan. an assistant professor of anthropology and African American studies at Purdue University.
 She received her PhD in cultural anthropology from Princeton University and is a graduate from the School of Foreign Service at Georgetown University and completed the Islamic Studies diploma program of the Institute at Abu Nour University (Damascus).
 Her latest work, Muslim Cool: Race, Religion and Hip Hop in the United States (NYU Press 2016), is an ethnography on Islam and hip hop that examines how intersecting ideas of Muslimness and Blackness challenge and reproduce the meanings of race in the US.